SilentDeath53/Code-Translation-System/README.md

 Due to the time constraints and the complexity and intricacy of the project, I currently do not have sufficient time to dedicate to it.
 Therefore, I will temporarily set this project as a "ToDo" item.
 However, I have provided an example C++ code snippet above that demonstrates the conversion of Python code to C++.
 This can serve as a starting point and provide some insights into the logic for those who are interested in pursuing such a project.

+@Update:

+- Added a code sample that allows you to convert the Javascript code.

 # Created By Silent Death_53
+Keep in mind that this is a simple infrastructure, it needs more progress to be efficient and smooth.
 Free to ask & use.